Skip to main content

 Mesotrophic conditions dominate at Florida Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 A maximum depth of 40 ft puts Florida Lake in the middle of Minnesota's depth distribution.
 At 705 acres, Florida Lake fits the Minnesota median for monitored lakes, with 4.4 miles of shoreline.
 Within Kandiyohi County's 35 graded waters, Florida Lake sits at rank 6, near the top of the local distribution.

 Zebra mussels have been documented at Florida Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
-The fishery includes walleye alongside the lake's other 18 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 18 documented species — a notable draw for Minnesota anglers.
 A documented public access point at Florida Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-15.
 Grade methodology: LakeGrade methodology.